crudelios/easyav1/README.md

 }
 ```

-...or you can check the file `tools/easyav1_player.c` for a proper mini player.
+Alternatively, you can check the `tools` folder:

+- `easyav1_benchmark.c` - A simple benchmark tool, plays all frames as fast as possible and measures how long it takes
+  to decode them.
+- `easyav1_player.c` - A proper mini player with some basic features such as seeking.

 ## Okay, but how do I build it?